ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 In the above example an ERC-223 token must be transferred to the address of the `RecipientContract` with the `transfer(address,uin256,bytes calldata _data)` function.
 If the data parameter will be `0xc2985578` (the signature of a `foo()` function) then the function foo() will be invoked after the token deposit is received and the event Foo() will be fired.

 Parameters can be encoded in the `data` of the token transfer as well, for example we can call the bar() function with 12345 value for `_someNumber`.
 In this case the `data` must be `0x0423a13200000000000000000000000000000000000000000000000000000000000004d2` where `0x0423a132` is the signature of the `bar(uint256)` function and `00000000000000000000000000000000000000000000000000000000000004d2` is 12345 as uint256.

+## Limitations {#limitations}

+While ERC-223 addresses several issues found in the ERC-20 standard, it is not without its own limitations:

+- Adoption and Compatibility: ERC-223 is not yet widely adopted, which may limit its compatibility with existing tools and platforms.
+- Backward Compatibility: ERC-223 is not backward compatible with ERC-20, meaning that existing ERC-20 contracts and tools will not work with ERC-223 tokens without modifications.
+- Gas Costs: The additional checks and functionalities in ERC-223 transfers may result in higher gas costs compared to ERC-20 transactions.

 ## Further reading {#further-reading}